 Many web hosting companies offer 1-click WordPress installation as well.
 So, when you sign up for a WordPress hosting service and choose your plan, you can install WordPress right from your hosting service dashboard.
 Below is what that process looks like when you sign up with Bluehost, but it will be similar for other WordPress hosting services as well.

 First, you’ll be prompted to choose a WordPress theme.
-You can choose any theme you want and change it easily at any time you want as well.
+You can choose any WordPress multi-purpose theme and change it easily at any time you want as well.

 Next, you’ll be asked to name your WordPress website and choose a tagline for your site.